shshanker/woo-floating-minicart/readme.txt

 ### The Plugin Features:

-* Minicart - enables woocommerce mincart option for customer about their cart items, total price, number of products, tax status, etc.
+* Minicart - enables Woo-Commerce minicart option for customer about their cart items, total price, number of products, tax status, etc.

 * Floating - enables floating minicart on fixed left side of your site.

+* Position - now form updated version 2.0.0, you can simply set the position of the floating minicart (right ot left).

+* Custom background - this features are aslo featured from version 2.0.0, you can set minicart primary, secondary and button background color.

 * Responsive - tested on mobile browsers